Delitefully/DiscordLists/README.md

 * `INVITE_SPLASH` - Ability to set a background image that will display on all invite links.

-* `LURKABLE` - Enables normal and guest [lurking](https://discordapp.com/developers/docs/game-and-server-management/special-channels#special-channels-and-lurker-mode).
+* `LURKABLE` - Enables [lurking](https://discordapp.com/developers/docs/game-and-server-management/special-channels#special-channels-and-lurker-mode) via discovery, feed links and linked game cards.

-* `MORE_EMOJI` - Adds 150 extra emoji slots to each category (normal and animated).
+* `MORE_EMOJI` - Adds 150 extra emoji slots to each category (normal and animated emoji).
 Not used in server boosting.

-* `NEWS` - Ability to create and use [news channels](https://discordapp.com/developers/docs/game-and-server-management/special-channels#news-channels).
+* `NEWS` - Ability to create and use [~~news~~announcement channels](https://support.discordapp.com/hc/en-us/articles/360028384531-Channel-Following-FAQ) which can be followed, and shows the Annoucements analytics tab in the guild settings.

 * `PARTNERED` - Partner checkmark near the server name and in mutual server lists.